DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-17-the-cpd-finder-tool.md

 The search and filter is roughly based on the gov.uk faceted search pages used for content such as Research and Statistics, and Policy papers and consultations.
 The results are fed from a .json file containing the CPD courses.

 Given the basic level of this concept, none of the search or filtering elements work.
 There is no pagination of the results.

+NB: Content was not provided for this concept and placeholder text was used.

 ## What happened next?
 The concept **was not** shown to, or tested with users.
 Subsequent conversations with the business show no desire to provide a service like this.